sobigbesan17/FitZone/README.md

 # FitZone
 SQL Gym Membership Project

-FitZone is a small gym‑management system I built to make it easier to handle memberships, logins, attendance, and basic analytics.
-I created a desktop app in Python using Tkinter for the interface, Pillow for images, TkCalendar for date inputs, and bcrypt to securely store passwords.
-For the data side, I used Pandas and NumPy, and I added simple charts with Matplotlib and SciPy to show things like attendance patterns.
+FitZone is a compact gym‑management system designed to streamline membership handling, user authentication, attendance tracking, and basic BMI analytics.
+The application is built as a Python desktop program using Tkinter for the interface, Pillow for image processing, TkCalendar for date inputs, and bcrypt for secure password storage.
+Data processing is handled with Pandas and NumPy, while Matplotlib and SciPy generate simple visual insights such as attendance trends.

-Most of the work went into planning the features, designing the interface, setting up the database, and testing everything as I built it.
-Adding proper validation and secure login made the system more reliable, and the analytics helped show how the gym is being used.
-Overall, the project showed how a small tool can make day‑to‑day admin tasks easier and give clearer insight into member activity.
+The project involved defining core features, designing an intuitive interface, structuring the database, and testing each component throughout development.
+Implementing proper validation and secure login workflows improved reliability, and the analytics features provided clearer visibility into member activity.
+Overall, FitZone demonstrates how a focused, lightweight tool can simplify daily administrative tasks and offer meaningful insight into gym usage patterns.

 How to Run the Code
 1. Go to Code → Download ZIP